 From 2007 to 2010 she lived in Italy, collaborating with international newspapers and magazines and together traveling to Iran to shoot a short film about the impact of the 2009 Green Revolution on Iranian youth.
 “Safar-e sabz” is the result of this audio-visual research, whose approach dates back to the “Ipotesi Cinema” laboratory of Ermanno Olmi.

 Based in Beirut between 2010 and 2014, Linda traveled to Lebanon, Iraq, Iran, Egypt, Syria, Turkey, Israel, the West Bank and Gaza to work on a long-term project about Christian communities of the Middle East.
-With journalist Andrea Milluzzi, she documented the daily life of the small Christian communities that choose to not be part of the diaspora.
+She documented the daily life of the small Christian communities that choose to not be part of the diaspora.
 The book “Rifugio.
 Christians of the Middle East”, published by Schilt Publishing in 2015, is a poetic exploration of a religious minority, disillusioned witnesses closed in their self-defense.
 Two traveling exhibitions, entitled “Nostalghia”, are running in Europe and in the Middle East.